adamcrombie/Artispyr/README.md

 ### Scss

 CSS was organised with Scss.
 There was less of an emphasis with CSS on this project, as the concentration was on Javascript.
-Consequently, complete responsiveness has been left out for now, but will be implemented soon.

 ### Parcel